tpfaff100/Graph-WinCE-CPlusPlus/ReadMe.txt

 I also added some modules for doing unit conversion and loan amortization for no real good reason.
 What was I thinking?
 I don't know.
+I guess I wanted everything I'd done on the iPaq in one application.

+The generated artwork is for use on an iPAQ 3650 or so sorry about that.
+If you use a horizontal layout WinCE device I'm sure you'll need to modify the images.